Chefs Notes

 Jump to Recipe Print Recipe

-I first became aware of the Cuban Sandwich while watching the movie "Chef."
-The film is based around the main character's love and passion for this Sandwich.
-He quits (or gets fired depending on how you look at it), a fancy restaurant job, and on the advice of his ex-wife, starts a food truck selling Cuban Sandwiches.
 "Chef" is one of the best food movies out there, and I highly recommend it if you haven't seen it.
 There is also a spin-off show on Netflix called "The Chef Show," which is one of the best food programs out there right now.
-Again, I highly recommend that too.
 Anyway, this post isn't about that movie or TV show.
 It's about a sandwich.
 The Cuban Sandwich is very simple, but I swear it is one of the best sandwiches you will ever eat.
-Let's get to it.

 What is a Cuban Sandwich?

 First of all, a Cuban Sandwich isn't actually Cuban.
 From what I understand, except for really touristy areas, you are unlikely to find this Sandwich anywhere in Cuba.
-It is actually from Flordia.
+It is actually from Florida.
 The sandwich's real history is a little unclear, but basically, it is a Cuban immigrant version of the American ham and cheese sandwich.
 And yeah, the Cubans do it way better than the Americans do.

 The Pork